Logo Voyage

 Missouri Not authorized or legally referenced for motorcycles

-Montana Yes for motorcycles with two wheels to filter no faster then 20 miles an hour (32 km/h) to overtake the stopped or slow-moving vehicle no faster then 10 miles an hour (16 km/h) since October 1, 2021 [8]
+Montana Yes for motorcycles with two wheels to filter no faster than 20 miles an hour (32 km/h) to overtake the stopped or slow-moving vehicle no faster than 10 miles an hour (16 km/h) since October 1, 2021 [8][dead link]

 Nebraska No for motorcycles except peace officers on duty